Mongol conquest of the Song dynasty: Second stage (1251–1260)

-The Mongol attacks on Southern Song intensified with the election of Möngke as the Great Khan in 1251.
-Passing through the Chengdu Plain in Sichuan, the Mongols conquered the Kingdom of Dali in modern Yunnan in 1253.
-The Mongols besieged Ho-chiou and lifted the siege very soon in 1254.
-Möngke's brother Kublai and general Uriyangkhadai pacified Yunnan and Tibet and invaded the Trần dynasty in Vietnam.
+In 1256, the Mongol Khan, Möngke planned for the "final" invasion of the Southern Song.
+More resistance was put up by Korea and Song towards the Mongol invasions than the others in Eurasia who were defeated by the Mongols.
+The Mongol force that invaded southern China was far greater than the force they sent to invade the Middle East in 1256.

 Uriyangkhadai led successful campaigns in the southwest of China and pacified tribes in Tibet before turning east towards Dai Viet by 1257.
 In the autumn of 1257, Uriyangkhadai addressed three letters to Dai Viet emperor Trần Thái Tông demanding passage through southern China.
 After the three successive envoys were imprisoned in the capital Thang Long (modern-day Hanoi) of Dai Viet, Uriyangkhadai invaded Dai Viet in December 1257 with generals Trechecdu and Aju in the rear.
-In October 1257, Möngke had set out for South China and fixed his camps near Mount Liupan in May 1258.
-Möngke entered Sichuan in 1258 with two-thirds of the Mongol strength.
+Möngke Khan, along with Kublai and Taghachar entered Sichuan in 1258 with two-thirds of the Mongol strength.

 According to the Đại Việt Sử ký toàn thư, Mongol forces under Uriyangkhadai battled the larger Trần army led by emperor Trần in Bình Lệ steppe (Bạch Hạc) on 17 January 1258, northwest of Thăng Long.
 On 22 January 1258, Uriyangkhadai successfully captured the Dai Viet capital Thang Long (now known as Hanoi).
 While Chinese source material incorrectly stated that Uriyangkhadai withdrew from Vietnam after nine days due to poor climate, Uriyangkhadai left Thang Long in 1259 to invade the Song dynasty in modern-day Guangxi as part of a coordinated Mongol attack with armies attacking in Sichuan under Möngke Khan and other Mongol armies attacking in modern-day Shandong and Henan.
 Around 17 November 1259, Kublai Khan received a messenger while besieging Ezhou in Hubei who described Uriyangkhadai's army advances from Thang Long to Tanzhou (modern-day Changsha) in Hunan via Yongzhou (modern-day Nanning) and Guilin in Guangxi.
 Uriyangkhada's army subsequently fought its way north to rejoin Kublai Khan's army north of the Yangtze river on their way back to northern China.
 While conducting the war in China at Diaoyu Fortress in modern-day Chongqing, Möngke died, perhaps of dysentery or cholera or from a defender's projectile, near the site of the siege on 11 August 1259.